polymergames/jdiamond/README.md

 License
 -------

+jdiamond uses node-ffi to communicate with the C++ Diamond library.
+See [node-ffi](https://github.com/node-ffi/node-ffi) for license details.

+Diamond uses Simple DirectMedia Layer (SDL), which is Copyright (c) 1997-2014 Sam Lantinga <slouken@libsdl.org>.

 jdiamond is Copyright 2016 Ahnaf Siddiqui, and is licensed under the Apache License, Version 2.0 (see LICENSE file).